tprasadt/InstaSafeZTAA.github.io/index.md

 In addition to the desktop agent, Instasafe also offers mobile applications to access to the consumer to access their Zero Trust Infrastructure.
 InstaSafe® 4T Ready Client is available on both the Google Play Store and the iOS App Store.

-Policies
+<h2>Policies</h2>
 Policies are the way to control a user’s access to company infrastructure.
 They are a critical component in any zero trust network and have to be configured carefully keeping in mind the need-to-know model of allowing access.

-Users
+<h2>Users</h2>
 There are two types of users within the system.
-User
+<h3>Read only User </h3>
-Every person using the platform will have the privilege of a user.
- A user can only use the platform and cannot make any changes to the platform Admin
+Every person using the platform will have the privilege of a read only user.
+The user can only use the platform and cannot make any changes to the platform
+<h3>Admin</h3>
-Admin is a privileged user who has the permissions to Create and manage users and user groups
+Admin is a privileged user who has the permissions to Create and manage users and user groups, Create applications, Add Gateways, Add access policies Etc..
-Create applications
-Add Gateways
-Add access policies
-Etc..
 Note: Navigate to the Admin UI section of this document to know the extent of privileges of an admin user.

 <h2>Installation Guide</h2>

 <h3>Zero Trust Application Access -  Applications in the DMZ </h3>